 During the fourth quarter of 2022, we entered into an agreement with Momentum Sustainable Ventures LLC to build a new natural gas gathering pipeline and carbon capture and sequestration project, which will gather natural gas produced in the Haynesville Shale for re-delivery to Gulf Coast markets, including LNG export.
 The pipeline is expected to have an initial capacity of 1.7 Bcf/d expandable to 2.2 Bcf/d.
 The carbon capture portion of the project anticipates capturing and permanently sequestering up to 2.0 million tons per annum of CO2.
-The natural gas gathering pipeline in-service is projected for the fourth quarter of 2024, and the carbon sequestration portion of the project is subject to regulatory approvals.
-As of December 31, 2022, we have made capital contributions of \$18 million to the project.
+The natural gas gathering pipeline is projected for a potential in-service date in 2025, and the carbon sequestration portion of the project is subject to regulatory approvals.
+Through the end of the 2023 Successor Period, we have made total capital contributions of \$238 million to the project.